Cairns Champion of the Underdog

 National security analysts warn at 3C may result in “outright social chaos”, and 4C is considered incompatible with the maintenance of human civilisation.
 Climate change must be accepted as an overriding threat to national and human security, with the response being the highest priority at national and global levels.

-At the moment the world is heading for rise in excess of 3C this century.
+At the moment the world is heading for a rise in excess of 3C this century.
 It is a global average covering extreme variations across regions and seasons.
 According to the IPCC (Intergovernmental Panel on Climate Change) there will be more severe and frequent extreme weather events in the near future like floods, droughts, wildfires and hurricanes.

-A faction of a degree in average global warming can have massive consequence.
+A fraction of a degree in average global warming can have massive consequence.
 Extreme weather events will get more severe, and more frequent, with rising temperatures.
 Climate change is urgent and is without doubt the biggest threat to human survival and prosperity.

 This climate emergency is an extraordinary threat that calls for extraordinary measures with potentially far reaching societal, political, and democratic consequences.